How to implement Clean Architecture in Go (Golang)

 Going back to our example, how should we refer to the database layer?

-Because the Go interfaces don’t need to be explicitly implemented, we can define them next to the code that needs them.
+Because Go interfaces don’t need to be explicitly implemented, we can define them next to the code that needs them.

 type trainingRepository interface {